cockroachdb/movr/README.md

 MovR is a fictional ride sharing company.
 This repo contains datasets and load generators.
 We plan to make this repo public in time for the CockroachDB 2.1 release.

+Don't forget to pull the latest version of MovR: `docker pull natestewart/movr`

 First, start a local database with `cockroach start --insecure --host localhost --background`

 Then create the database movr with `cockroach sql --insecure --host localhost -e "create database movr;"`